-Hello Decluttering compadres!
+Hello, Decluttering compadres!
 So, how did you do last week?
 I hope you are having great success during this Unclutter Your Nest and Lighten Your Load Boot Camp.
-The 207 pounds of stuff that we took out of our home from our bedrooms and bathrooms has really energized and motivated us to keep at this declutter process.
+The 207 pounds of stuff that we took out of our home from our bedrooms and bathrooms has really energized and motivated us to keep at this decluttering process.

 Now I'm chomping at the bit to get the decluttering going on in other areas of our home and share with you the home decluttering tips that have worked for us along the way.

 If you are just starting the process of how to declutter your home through our Unclutter Your Nest and Lighten Your Load Boot Camp, then pop back here to get your calendar and discard sheets.

 I’ve got to be honest while weighing it is one more step to take, it has been so motivating.
 If you are a goal-oriented person, seeing those numbers on your scale increase will surely motivate you to keep going.
 And if I’m at 95lbs, I promise I’ll find something that weighs 5 lbs to take it to 100.

 Oh, and I KNOW you are going to have many pounds of discards as we declutter your home…..check out this page for WHERE TO RECYCLE AND DONATE YOUR DISCARDS.

 During this process, it has occurred to me that I am attempting to lay hands on just about every item in my home.
 That’s quite an undertaking, but it’s been so invigorating to use these home decluttering tips to shed our home of unnecessary and unneeded stuff and it is reassuring to know exactly what is in my home.

 Have nothing in your house that you do not know to be useful, or believe to be beautiful.